MaxAlyokhin/binary-synth/README.md

 - `Last noteOn mode` — leaves the last command in the loop pressed.
 Allows to make smoother transitions between repeats of patterns.

 - Some input fields have a keyboard shortcut: pressing the corresponding key automatically moves the focus to the item.
 By pressing a key and moving the mouse at the same time, the values can be changed smoothly.
-The Y axis of the mouse movement determines the "power" of the value change.
+Pressing `Shift` will increase (10x, 100x, 1000x) the "power" of the value change, pressing `Ctrl` will decrease (0.1x, 0.01x, 0.001x).
 The cursor disappears in order to be able to change values indefinitely.
-To return the cursor, press Esc.
+To return the cursor, press `Esc`.

 ## Saving settings
 <a id="settings"></a>